Your security questions answered

 But do check restrictions with your airline.
 Passengers can take buggies to the gate.
 These items will need to be x-rayed.

 You may carry milk powder.
 There are no limits for powder formula.
 Bottled water is available in shops after security or your airline can provide water during the flight.

 Passengers can carry ready-to-drink cartons of formula and self prepaired milk, providing it is in a baby bottle.
 These items do not have to be under 100ml nor carried in the transparent bag.
-However, the amount must be just sufficient for your trip and will be subject to security screening.
-The same rules apply for jars of babyfood.
+However, the amount must be just sufficient for your trip and will be subject to separate security screening.
+The same rules apply for containers of babyfood.

 You can ready-to-drink infant formula after security from Boots and this can be ordered in advance by calling: 01293 569606 (North Terminal) and 01293 569353 (South Terminal).

 You can take baby car seats through security for use on the plane, but should check with their airline.